tiluna/chaos-engineering-demo/doc/architecture.md

 Product images and details are stored on static websites on storage accounts and directly included in the website.

 ## Entra ID for authentication
-Users can authenticate on the website, although this is not needed to browse items.
+Users can authenticate on the website using MSAL, although this is not needed to browse items.
 It currently only serves to retrieve a user identifier for storing carts.
 If the user is not authenticated, carts data is only stored locally in the browser.
 In order for authentication to work, an Entra Application must be created.
-The ID of this application must be passed to the deployment in the WEBSITE_CLIENTID variable.
+The ID of this application must be passed to the deployment in the WEBSITE_CLIENTID and ENTRA_AUTHORITY variables.
+These replace the .env.production variables in the UI folder.
 Additionally, the URL of the application (shown on the deployment summary page) needs to be added to the application as a redirect URI for authentication:

 ![Entra ID redirect URIs](../assets/entra-redirect.png)